7 Top NLP Libraries For NLP Development

 (iii) Integration with Other Libraries: Pattern can be easily integrated with other popular Python libraries, such as NumPy and scikit-learn, enhancing its capabilities.

-(iv) Multilingual Support: The library supports multiple languages, which can be beneficial for projects involving text in various languages.
+(iv) Multilingual Support: The library supports multiple languages, which can benefit projects involving text in various languages.

 Cons: